Learn more about challenges here!

 Please include a link to your code running on repl.it, the quantity of submissions means that code just copy and pasted in or given through another site can and will not be looked at.
 The easiest way for @moderators to see your submission is by using repl.it, so if you want a chance to win make sure you use it!

-If, however, you want to post your code directly, please make sure that it is correctly formatted!
+Please also post your code directly, making sure that it is correctly formatted with backticks (

 The best submission or submissions will be featured here on the forums and via various social media channels (like our Twitter)